j-mark-hou/j-mark-hou.github.io/_posts/2018-12-18-decentralization.markdown

 Here, I'll:
 - Make two straightforward-but-underappreciated points:
-    - Decentralized institutions probably won't be that intelligent.
+    - Decentralized institutions won't be that intelligent.
-    - Institutions that do stuff we like will probably need some help staying alive.
+    - Institutions that do stuff we want will need help staying alive.
 - Discuss implications for what sorts of decentralized institutions we might expect to build.